Humboldt squid: Behavior

-Although these two chromogenic modes are not known in other squid species, other species do have functionally similar behaviours.
+Although these two chromogenic modes are not known in other squid species, other species do have functionally similar behaviors.

-Distribution
+Distribution and habitat

 The Humboldt squid lives at depths of 200 to 700 m in the eastern Pacific (Notably in Chile and Peru), ranging from Tierra del Fuego north to California.
-Recently, the squid have been appearing farther north, as far as British Columbia.
+Recently, the squid have been found as far north as British Columbia.
 They have also ventured into Puget Sound.

-Though they usually prefer deep water, between 1,000 and 1,500 squid washed up on the Long Beach Peninsula in southwest Washington in late 2004 and red algae were a speculated cause for the late 2012 beaching of an unspecified number of juvenile squid (average length 1.5 ft) at Monterey Bay over a 2-month period.
+Although they usually prefer deeper water, between 1,000 and 1,500 squid washed up on the Long Beach Peninsula in southwest Washington in late 2004 and red algae were a speculated cause for the late 2012 beaching of an unspecified number of juvenile squid (average length 1.5 ft) at Monterey Bay over a 2-month period.

 Changes in distribution

 Humboldt squid are generally found in the warm Pacific waters off the Mexican coast; studies published in the early 2000s indicated an increase in northern migration.
 The large 1997–1998 El Niño event triggered the first sightings of Humboldt squid in Monterey Bay.
 Then, during the minor El Niño event of 2002, they returned to Monterey Bay in higher numbers and have been seen there year-round since then.
 Similar trends have been shown off the coasts of Washington, Oregon, and even Alaska, although no year-round Humboldt squid populations are in these locations.
 This change in migration is suggested to be due to warming waters during El Niño events, but other factors, such as a decrease in upper trophic level predators that would compete with the squid for food, could be impacting the migration shift, as well.

 A 2017 Chinese study found that D. gigas is affected by El Niño events in the waters off Peru.
 The squid populations cluster into groups less, and are thus more dispersed, during El Niño events.
 Additionally, during warm El Niño conditions and high water temperature the waters off Peru were less favourable for D. gigas.